Vaeliz/Vaeliz/README.md

 <h3 align="center">Yo.
-My name is Zenivex, and I happen to be a front-end web developer from Fukuoka!</h3>
+My name is Vaeliz, and I happen to be a front-end web developer from Fukuoka!</h3>

 ###